KareemGhedan/MSD-AutoRef-2023/README.md

 The documents are housed in two distinct folders.
 Within the "Code Base" folder, you'll find the executed code alongside supplementary materials.
 Meanwhile, the "Reports" folder encompasses all project-related reports and activities, excluding the code itself.

+Also conatcings a small description about what each folder has.........

 <!-- Reference -->
 ## Reference